VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   * Disabling staleness tracking with `-promscrape.noStaleMarkers` option.
 See [these docs](#prometheus-staleness-markers).
   * Enabling stream parsing mode if `vmagent` scrapes targets with millions of metrics per target.
 See [these docs](#stream-parsing-mode).
   * Reducing the number of output queues with `-remoteWrite.queues` command-line option.
   * Reducing the amounts of RAM vmagent can use for in-memory buffering with `-memory.allowedPercent` or `-memory.allowedBytes` command-line option.
-Another option is to reduce memory limits in Docker and/or Kuberntes if `vmagent` runs under these systems.
+Another option is to reduce memory limits in Docker and/or Kubernetes if `vmagent` runs under these systems.
   * Reducing the number of CPU cores vmagent can use by passing `GOMAXPROCS=N` environment variable to `vmagent`, where `N` is the desired limit on CPU cores.
 Another option is to reduce CPU limits in Docker or Kubernetes if `vmagent` runs under these systems.
   * Passing `-promscrape.dropOriginalLabels` command-line option to `vmagent`, so it drops `"discoveredLabels"` and `"droppedTargets"` lists at `/api/v1/targets` page.
 This reduces memory usage when scraping big number of targets at the cost of reduced debuggability for improperly configured per-target relabeling.